Integration guide

 Step 1: Requirement gathering

 To integrate with Spotnana webhooks, the initial step will involve gathering requirements.
 Discuss your specific requirements for webhook integration with the Spotnana engineering team.
-These requirements may include:
+Provide the following details to get started:

 Step 2: Non-production setup